alemayhu/build21/content/welcome.md

 Author: Alexander Alemayhu
 Summary: Welcome to my new blog powered by Pelican!

-Welcome to Build21!
-This is my first article on this new blog.
+Welcome to Building in the 21st Century!
+This is my first post on this new blog.
 Here I'll be sharing my thoughts, experiences, and insights about software development, technology, and more.

 Stay tuned for more content!